The High Cost of the 'Standard' Dynamics 365 Implementation

 User adoption is the ultimate metric.
 A system that's live but underutilized delivers a fraction of its potential ROI.
 In practice, organizations often discover this months after go-live, when workarounds have calcified into unofficial processes and the old spreadsheets have quietly crept back.

 Executive sponsorship separates implementations that stick from those that stall.
 When leadership treats Dynamics 365 as an IT project rather than a business transformation, middle management reads the signal clearly, and so does the broader team.
 Visible, consistent advocacy from the C-suite removes the ambiguity that resistance feeds on.
-According to ERP Software Blog, lack of executive sponsorship ranks among the most consistent failure points across ERP deployments.
+According to ERP Software Blog, lack of executive sponsorship ranks among the most consistent failure points across deployments.

 Training versus education is a critical distinction.
 A one-week workshop teaches users which buttons to click.
 Education builds understanding of why the system works the way it does, connecting daily tasks to broader business outcomes.
 Without that context, users default to familiar habits the moment a workflow feels unfamiliar.
 The difference between these two approaches is often the difference between adoption and abandonment.
 Working with a partner who prioritizes training and change management alongside technical delivery matters more than most buyers realize at the procurement stage.